SK8 the Infinity: Manga

-A comedy manga spin-off by Toriyasu, titled SK8 Chill Out!, began serialization on Kadokawa Shoten's Young Ace Up manga website on January 11, 2021.
+A comedy manga spin-off by Toriyasu, titled SK8 Chill Out!, was serialized on Kadokawa Shoten's Young Ace Up manga website from January 11 to September 20, 2021.
 A manga adaptation of the television series by Kazuto Kōjima released on the BookLive! e-book store under their Nino imprint starting on March 5, 2021.

 Stage plays

 Two stage play adaptations were announced on July 4, 2021.
 SK8 Part 1 ran from December 2–12, 2021.
 SK8 Part 2 was scheduled to take place from January 15–24, 2022, but the shows were canceled after a staff member tested positive for COVID-19.